 Even if the relocating parent does not intend to take their child with them, child custody could still be significantly impacted.
 Visitation could be much more difficult to arrange when parents are not within easy driving distance, and shared custody could be even more challenging.
 One parent might choose to spend summer breaks with their child, saving up all parenting time for one significant chunk each year.
 Or, parents may try to split custody by weekend visits, if the distance is minimal enough to allow for such an arrangement.
 In any case, figuring out a new custody arrangement can be extremely challenging, especially if you decide to bring the issue before a New York judge.

 If you are dealing with a relocation issue, our firm can help.
-Contact The King Law Firm to discuss your case with our Yonkers family lawyer.
+Contact Family First Legal Group to discuss your case with our Yonkers family lawyer.